 Nanoloop one is a sequencer / synthesizer cart for the original Game Boy models.

-Nanoloop one is currently in production, new stock is expected for March 2015.
-If you wish to be informed when it is available again, please send an e-mail to firstname.lastname@example.org
+Nanoloop one is currently in production, new stock is expected for September 2015.
+If you wish to be informed when it is available again, please send an e-mail to

-(for a single notification, no newsletter, so subscription) or follow nanoloop on twitter
+(for a single notification only, no subscription, no newsletter) or follow nanoloop on twitter

 Current version is 1.7.
 Software can be updated with the optional USB-MIDI adaptor